Strait of Magellan: 16th century explorations after Magellan

+Andrés de Urdaneta who had first-hand experience of the strait by his participation in the Loaísa expedition, argued before viceroy Antonio de Mendoza in the 1550s for the establishment of an Asia–Mexico trade route and presented arguments against the establishment of a rival route of direct trade between Spain and Asia through the strait of Magellan.
+According to Urdaneta, the climate would make passage through the strait possible only during summer and therefore ships would need to stay the winter in a more northern port.
+Urdaneta's preference for Mexico may have also been influenced by his links to the Pedro de Alvarado.
+Following Urdaneta's plans in 1565, the first Manila galleon inaugurated European trade with Asia across the Pacific.

-Pedro de Valdivia, the conquistador of Chile, managed to have Charles V extend his governorship all the way to the northern shores of the strait.
+Pedro de Valdivia, the conquistador of Chile, managed to have Charles V extend his governorship to the northern shores of the strait.
 Meanwhile, Sánchez de la Hoz was executed in Chile by Francisco de Villagra, one of Valdivia's men.

 The first map of the Pacific Ocean, Maris Pacifici from 1589, depicts the strait as the only route between the Atlantic and Pacific oceans.